syedsajjadaskari/sample-flask-ecommerce/README.md

    ```
    which gunicorn
    #copy the path
    path="what ever copy path paste it"
+   //make sure there is no space for example path=/home/azureuser/sample-flask-ecommerce/venv/bin/gunicorn
    sudo env PATH=$PATH gunicorn --bind 0.0.0.0:80 Market:app

    ```

 ## Usage